-7. University Staff and Administrators
+7. University Employees

-There are staff and administrators across the University and within the Division for Student Development who serve as hearing officers.
+There are faculty, staff, and administrators across the University and within the Division for Student Development who serve as hearing officers.
 These professionals are trained in student conduct adjudication by the Director of Student Conduct and Assistant Director of Student Conduct or designee.